-Training at TWU consists of courses in theory of occupational therapy, basic sciences, various medical subjects, psychology and design and crafts.
+Training at TWU consists of courses in theory of occupational therapy, basic sciences, various medical subjects, psychology, and design and crafts.
 Medical lectures are given by the teaching staff at Southwestern Medical College of the University of Texas in Dallas.
 Following the lectures, 10 months of "clinical affiliation" are offered in a variety of treatment situations.
-The occupational therapy major receives a general college education, leading to either a BS or BA degree.
-Skills learned in this course, and participation in college activities, help the students to become well-rounded and prepared for community living.
+The occupational therapy major receives a general university education, leading to either a BS or BA degree.
+Skills learned in this course, and participation in University activities, help students to become well-rounded and prepared for community living.